 How to get your employees to listen

 First, be sure your own instruction is very clear.
-Black and white, not grey.
+Black and white, not shades of grey.

 Next, ask your retail employee for something they have to do or complete.